woodRock/fishy-business/docs/source/literature.rst

 tegmark2020aifeynman
 --------------------
-    * AI Feynman: A physics-inspired method for symbolic regression
+AI Feynman: A physics-inspired method for symbolic regression

+Notes:
     * Tegmark et al. developed they AI Feynman \cite{udrescu2020ai}.
     * This algorithm can derive physics equations from data using symbolic regression.
     * Symbolic regression is a difficult task, but by simplifying properties exhibited by physics equations (i.e symmetry, composability, separability), the problem can be reduced.
     * Their work uses blackbox neural networks, to derive interpretable models that can easily be verified by humans.

 Related:
+    * See :ref:`(Tegmark 2022) <tegmark2020aifeynman2>` for the second iteration.
     * Banzahf discussed the Feynman AI benchmark dataset at 2022-10-28 - ECRG.
     * He employed correlation + linear scaling to exploit the shape of the data, a global measure, to find the best fit and reduce the search space.

 tegmark2020aifeynman2
 -----------------------
-    * AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity
+AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity

+Notes:
     * 2nd iteration for the AI Feynman 2.0.
     * More robust towards noise and bad data.
     * Can discover more formulas that previous method.